05 July, 2017

 "Nah, horses are gentle."

-All I could think of was Mr. Army and how not gentle that horse was.
+All I could think of was my neighbour's horse, Mr. Army, and how not gentle that horse was.
 The word was not in that horse's vocabulary.

-I stepped slowly toward the grazing horse and noticed it was a dappled grey, it was a pretty thing with those large brown eyes measuring me up.
+I stepped slowly toward the grazing horse and noticed it was a dappled grey.
+It was a pretty thing with those large brown eyes measuring me up.
 I was getting closer when its head snapped up and it took off at a trot and passed me, swinging up behind me to munch more grass.
-I turned and slowly started me approach again, this time the head swung up sharply, and the ears went back flat.
+I turned and slowly started me approach again.
+This time, the head swung up sharply, and its ears lay flat against its skull.
 I knew that wasn't a good sign.
-It started pawing the dirt and I knew I wasn't facing a horse, I was facing a bull.
+It started pawing the dirt, and I knew I wasn't facing a horse; I was facing a bull.

 I dropped me hands down in a gesture that I gave up.
-Guido meanwhile, was talking softly to the thing calling it Gray Ghost and the horse's ears perked up towards him and she shook her head and then her whole body as she settled down.
-He was next to her in a jiffy stroking the neck as she continued to graze.
+Guido, meanwhile, was talking softly to the thing, calling it Grey Ghost, and the horse's ears perked up towards him.
+She shook her head and then her whole body as she settled down.
+He was next to her in a jiffy, stroking the neck as she continued to graze.
 I stood there in awe.

-Well, that near broke me heart he really wanted that horse, but truly?
+Well, that nearly broke me heart.
+He really wanted that horse, but truly?

-"Guid," I said, "just think she belongs to someone and that person will be very upset if they lose their horse."
+"Guid," I said, "just think she belongs to someone and that person will be very upset if they lose their animal."

-Greetings were exchanged and she gushingly thanked Guido (who I pointed out found the horse) for letting her know where Daisy had got to.
-For a 17-year-old she was pretty with it, she saw the hurt in Guido's countenance and asked him if he rode.
+Greetings were exchanged, and she gushingly thanked Guido (whom I pointed out had found the horse) for letting her know where Daisy had got to.
+For a 17-year-old, she was good with it; she saw the hurt in Guido's countenance and asked him if he rode.
 He did not, but she swung him on Daisy's back and had him hold onto the mane while she gave him a pony ride.
 He was in heaven.

-I told the officer about the bear and he said he had a few calls this morning, and no bird feeders, or trash bins outside, that would keep the bear away.
-He had an eye on it, knew where it was and said it had headed into the forest but just be cautious for the rest of the week.
-As to the horse, the animal lives on a farm that abuts our property some 25 acres between us.
-Daisy's owner, Jennifer by name promised to visit Guido with Daisy and give him a ride if it was okay with us.
+I told the officer about the bear, and he said he had received a few calls this morning, but there were no bird feeders or trash bins outside that would deter the bear.
+He had an eye on it, knew where it was and said it had headed into the forest, but just be cautious for the rest of the week.
+As for the horse, the animal lives on a farm that abuts our property, with some 25 acres separating us.
+Daisy's owner, Jennifer by name, promised to visit Guido with Daisy and give him a ride if it was okay with us.

-This made it all better thank heavens!
+This made it all better, thank heavens!
 The last thing I needed was a horse OR a moody child mooning over one.
-By this time the whole family was out and I noticed they were all dressed except ME!
-How embarrassing be that?
-There I was in pj bottoms, wellies and a t-shirt that that the Dragon lady had given me.
+By this time, the whole family was out, and I noticed they were all dressed, except for me.
+How embarrassing is that?
+There I was in PJ bottoms, wellies and a t-shirt that the Dragon lady had given me.

 I tell ya!
-Typical Dragon and you can read A LOT into that t-shirt and how she sees yours truly.
+Typical Dragon, and you can read A LOT into that t-shirt and how she sees yours truly.
 I often wonder if me own family enjoys embarrassing me in front of strangers.
 I know Dragon gets her jollies from it.
-The only saving grace I had was Sean wasn't there to see me shame.
+The only saving grace I had was that Sean wasn't there to see me shame.
 He was off to Boston to see the fireworks and visit the old flame.
-Which I find embarrassing since he was the one who broke up with her, now looks like he's doing the take-me-back-crawl.
+Which I find embarrassing, since he was the one who broke up with her, and now he looks like he's doing the 'take-me-back' crawl.
 Uh-huh.

 Gabe